By Isis Darios

 8 actionable tips for providing better guest communication

-In addition to preventing common mistakes, it’s also important to take a proactive approach to managing guest communications.
+In addition to preventing common mistakes, it’s also important to take a proactive approach to manage guest communications.
 Consider the following practices:

 Rather than wait until check-in to find out guest preferences, send a pre-stay email or text inviting the guest to start planning their stay.
 Guests will be impressed when you have everything in order upon arrival.
 You can even use this as an opportunity to offer them a room upgrade to build incremental revenue.